langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_values.md

 # How to stream full state of your graph

-LangGraph Cloud supports multiple streaming modes.
-The main ones are:

-- `values`: This streaming mode streams back values of the graph.
-This is the **full state of the graph** after each node is called.
-- `updates`: This streaming mode streams back updates to the graph.
-This is the **update to the state of the graph** after each node is called.
-- `messages`: This streaming mode streams back messages - both complete messages (at the end of a node) as well as **tokens** for any messages generated inside a node.
-This mode is primarily meant for powering chat applications.

-This guide covers `stream_mode="values"`.
+This guide covers how to use `stream_mode="values"`, which streams the value of the state after each node execution.
+This differs from using `stream_mode="updates"` because instead of streaming the just the update to the state after every node is run, it streams the entire graph state.
+Click [here](https://langchain-ai.github.io/langgraph/concepts/low_level/#stream-and-astream) to see a nice diagram that intuitively explains the difference.

 First let's set up our client and thread: